BrunoDelb/alibabacloudguide/ecs.md

 since the image will no longer be available.

 To share an image:

--   Go to the `ECS `console,
+-   Go to the `ECS` console,

--   Select `Snapshots & Images \| Images,`
+-   Select `Snapshots & Images | Images,`
 -   Select the region,

--   Click on `Share Image `on the line of the image to share,
+-   Click on `Share Image` on the line of the image to share,
 -   `Account`: this is the account ID for sharing,
 -   Click on `Share Image`.

 ![](./media/image107.png){width="2.849045275590551in"
 height="2.6169017935258094in"}

 To cancel sharing:

--   Go to the `ECS `console,
+-   Go to the `ECS` console,

--   Select `Snapshots & Images \| Images,`
+-   Select `Snapshots & Images | Images,`
 -   Select the region,

--   Click on `Share Image `on the image line,
+-   Click on `Share Image` on the image line,

--   Click on `Cancel Sharing `on the line of the account that currently has sharing.
+-   Click on `Cancel Sharing` on the line of the account that currently has sharing.

-Accounts with whom the image is shared can see this image in `Snapshots & Images \| Images \| Shared Images `in the correct region.
+Accounts with whom the image is shared can see this image in `Snapshots & Images | Images | Shared Images` in the correct region.

 If you need to obtain your account ID:

--   Place the cursor on the user\'s avatar at the top right of the screen,
+-   Place the cursor on the user's avatar at the top right of the screen,

--   Click on the `Security Settings `tab`.
+-   Click on the `Security Settings` tab.

 ![Une image contenant texte Description générée automatiquement](./media/image108.png){width="1.4879407261592301in" height="1.5146292650918636in"}

-`The account number is then displayed.
+The account number is then displayed.

 ### Import an image